biocorecrg/RNAseq_course_2019/docs/salmon.md

 ...
 ```

-We will use information on read counts for genes from .quant.genes.sf files for the differential expression (DE) analysis.
+We will use information on read counts for genes from **quant.genes.sf** files for the differential expression (DE) analysis.